normrain/account/README.md

 MyBatis was given as a requirement to be used.
 I use the autoconfiguration, as this should be enough for what I require.
 I have not used MyBatis in my work so far (I used mostly Hibernate & Exposed for newer Kotlin projects), and I saw that there is XMl mapping & configurations, however, for the queries I require, I decided to only use Annotation-based mapping.

-For dtabase migrations, I have used Liquibase.
+For database migrations, I have used Liquibase.
 The other option I had in mind was flyway, which I use at work.
 However, to experience something new, I have decided to go with Liquibase.

 ### RabbitMQ
 RabbitMQ (as well as the management UI), has been configured and a service has been create to send out messages.